M-Files/Developer-Portal/APIs/REST-API/Creating-And-Updating-Objects/index.md

 The examples below are written in C# and use objects from the [downloadable code samples](http://www.m-files.com/mfws/samples.html), which contains an `MFWSStructs.cs` file.
 This file contains structures that mimic the JSON structures expected by the M-Files Web Service.
 These are used to simplify the creation of objects, but are not directly required for use with the Web Service.
 Note the bug mentioned in the [tips and tricks](#tips-and-tricks) section below.

-<p class="note">The code below uses <a href="http://www.newtonsoft.com/json">JSON.NET</a> to serialize and deserialize objects into JSON strings.
+The code below uses <a href="http://www.newtonsoft.com/json">JSON.NET</a> to serialize and deserialize objects into JSON strings.
 This library is used simply to keep the code below as clean as possible, and is not required to use the M-Files Web Service.
-Some samples in the official documentation use the built-in <a href="https://msdn.microsoft.com/en-us/library/system.runtime.serialization.json.datacontractjsonserializer(v=vs.110).aspx">DataContractJsonSerializer</a> class, but this can have issues with JSON-formatted dates.</p>
+Some samples in the official documentation use the built-in <a href="https://msdn.microsoft.com/en-us/library/system.runtime.serialization.json.datacontractjsonserializer(v=vs.110).aspx">DataContractJsonSerializer</a> class, but this can have issues with JSON-formatted dates.
+{:.note}

 ## Creating objects